Frequently Asked Questions

 Is there any air conditioning at The Pavilion?

 There sure is!
 Our venue is outdoors, so it might be still be warm at times.
 Our tent does contain several large fans that help circulate the air.
-If the Texas heat gets to you, you're welcome to check out The Pavilion Lounge.
+If the Texas heat gets to you, you're welcome to check out The Pavilion Lounge (open for most events).
 Air conditioning, drinks and a large screen for watching the show or a game - we think you'll love it!

 I have a question about season seats or box seats.
 Who do I talk to?